HajDragon/ATOM-GPT/README.md

 - **📊 [ATOM GPT Flowchart](backend/visualization/ATOM%20GPT%20FLOWCHART%20.pdf)** - Hand drawn representation of the training pipeline and model architecture
 - **🔄 [Hybrid Flowchart](backend/visualization/Hybrid_flowchart.html)** - Interactive flowchart showing the complete data processing and training workflow
+- **🎯 [Interactive Chat Pipeline](backend/visualization/interactive_chat_pipeline.html)** - Interactive visualization of the 8-stage text processing and filtering pipeline used in the chat interface

 Because the code is optimized for metal lyrics generation, it is very easy to hack to your needs, train new models from scratch, or finetune pretrained checkpoints for different metal genres and styles.